caocscar/workshops/pyspark sparksql/pyspark.md

 ## Descriptive Statistics
 The `describe` method will return the following values for you for each numeric column: count, mean, standard deviation, minimum, and maximum.
-To check if the DataFrame is correct, we can use the `agg` method along with the `min`,`max` functions.
 ```
 summary = df_filter.describe(['Longitude','Latitude'])
 summary.show()